foimedia/foi/README.md

 ### Configuration

-First you need to [create a bot](https://telegram.me/botfather).
+First you need to [create a Telegram bot](https://telegram.me/botfather).
 Once you send your bot name and the BotFather gives you your bot token you are good to go.
 Paste it into `config/default.json`:

 ```json
 "telegram": {